Frimkron/djangogirlsmcr-tutorial/python_introduction/README.md

 ## Your own functions!

-> For readers at home: this part is covered in the [Python Basics: Functions](https://www.youtube.com/watch?v=5owr-6suOl0) video.
+> This part is covered in the [Python Basics: Functions](https://www.youtube.com/watch?v=5owr-6suOl0) video should you wish to watch at a later date.

 Remember functions like `len()` that you can execute in Python?
 Well, good news – you will learn how to write your own functions now!